 The Tentamus Group offers this follow-up training in accordance with §43 Para.
 4 of the Infection Protection Act (IfSG).

 IMPORTANT: The follow-up training does not replace the initial training.
 The initial instruction can only be carried out by the public health department or by a doctor appointed by the department.

 When taking up work, the certificate of initial instruction must not be older than 3 months.
 Employees with a health certificate according to §§ 17/18 of the Federal Law on the Protection against Epidemics (Bundesseuchenschutzgesetz) require refresher training every 2 years.

-Who needs the follow-up training according to § 43 para.
-4 Infection Protection Act?
+Who needs the follow-up training in accordance with the Infection Protection Act?

 The group of persons who require (follow-up) instruction includes: